achimera/flogo/activity/webcam/README.md

 # webcam
-This activity provides your flogo application the ability to take pictures with a USB connected Webcam camera.
+This activity provides your flogo application the ability to take pictures with a USB connected Webcam.
 It is mandatory to specify the filename.
 If also the path is specified, then it will create the directory structure if it doesn't exist.

+This activity uses the GoCV package that provides a binding for the OpenCV 4 computer vision library.
+Based on the specific OS, you need to install OpenCV 4 on your system.

-Documentation of the RaspiCam can be found here: https://www.raspberrypi.org/documentation/raspbian/applications/camera.md
+The installation instructions can be found here: https://github.com/hybridgroup/gocv#how-to-install

 ## Installation